 What to Know About the Weather in Iceland

-Iceland’s weather is famously unpredictable, with locals sometimes saying you can experience all four seasons in a single day.
-The island’s location just below the Arctic Circle means that temperatures are cooler year-round, but the Gulf Stream keeps things from getting as cold as other locations at similar latitudes.
+Iceland’s weather is famously unpredictable, and locals sometimes say you can get all four seasons in a single day.
+The island sits just below the Arctic Circle, so temperatures are cool year-round, but the Gulf Stream keeps it from getting as cold as other places at similar latitudes.

-Iceland’s summer weather is relatively mild, with temperatures averaging 48-59°F (9-15°C).
-Conditions are generally stable, making it easier to plan outdoor activities like hiking and exploring remote areas, as most roads, including those to the Highlands, are accessible.
-While quick weather shifts are still possible, you'll be able to explore without much concern.
+Summer weather is relatively mild, with temperatures averaging 48-59°F (9-15°C).
+Conditions are generally stable, which makes it easier to plan hiking and remote-area trips, and most roads, including those to the Highlands, are open.
+Quick weather shifts are still possible, but you can explore without much concern.

-Temperature in winter ranges from 23-37.4 °F (-5-3°C), though it can get lower.
-In Reykjavik and the South Coast, the weather tends to be milder and slightly warmer than the rest of the country.
+Winter temperatures range from 23-37.4°F (-5-3°C), though it can get colder.
+Reykjavik and the South Coast tend to be milder and slightly warmer than the rest of the country.

-Snowfall can be heavy, especially in the North and Eastfjords, and many areas of the Westfjords are mostly inaccessible.
-You can expect regular strong winds, icy roads, and snowfall, and if you're considering winter self-drive tours, make sure to keep your itinerary flexible!
+Snowfall can be heavy, especially in the North and Eastfjords, and many parts of the Westfjords are largely inaccessible.
+Expect regular strong winds, icy roads, and snow, so if you’re considering winter self-drive tours, keep your itinerary flexible.

 - Learn about the Weather & Temperature in Iceland